ysyk2021/tackling-climate-change-with-ai-innovative-approaches-and-solutions/src/chapter-1-2.md

-Introduction: Importance of Utilizing AI Technology for Innovative Climate Change Solutions
+Importance of Utilizing AI Technology for Innovative Climate Change Solutions
 ===========================================================================================

 Climate change is one of the most pressing issues facing our planet today, with significant impacts on society and the environment.
 It is imperative that we take urgent action to reduce greenhouse gas emissions and mitigate the effects of climate change.